Sleepyboi7973/cybr36/README.md

 ## Case Printing Tips
 Print the plate at 100% size and the case at 101.5% size to ensure that the pcb and plate fit inside without issue.
-I printed my case with no top or bottom layers, and triangular infill at 30%
+I printed my case with no top or bottom layers, no supports, and triangular infill at 30%

 ## Build Guide